Brasília: Notable structures

-The Cathedral of Brasilia in the capital of the Federative Republic of Brazil, is an expression of the atheist architect Oscar Niemeyer and the structural engineer Joaquim Cardozo.
+The Cathedral of Brasília in the capital of the Federative Republic of Brazil, is an expression of the atheist architect Oscar Niemeyer and the structural engineer Joaquim Cardozo.
 This concrete-framed hyperboloid structure, seems with its glass roof reaching up, open, to the heavens.

 The cathedral's structure was finished on 31 May 1970, and only the 70 m diameter of the circular area were visible.
-Niemeyer's and Cardozo's project of Cathedral of Brasilia is based in the hyperboloid of revolution which sections are asymmetric.
+Niemeyer's and Cardozo's project of Cathedral of Brasília is based in the hyperboloid of revolution which sections are asymmetric.
 The hyperboloid structure itself is a result of 16 identical assembled concrete columns.
 There is controversy as to what these columns, having hyperbolic section and weighing 90 t, represent, some say they are two hands moving upwards to heaven, others associate it to the chalice Jesus used in the last supper and some claim it represent his crown of thorns.
 The cathedral was dedicated on 31 May 1970.

-At the end of the Eixo Monumental ("Monumental Axis") lies the Esplanada dos Ministérios ("Ministries Esplanade"), an open area in downtown Brasilia.
+At the end of the Eixo Monumental ("Monumental Axis") lies the Esplanada dos Ministérios ("Ministries Esplanade"), an open area in downtown Brasília.
 The rectangular lawn is surrounded by two eight-lane avenues where many government buildings, monuments and memorials are located.
 On Sundays and holidays, the Eixo Monumental is closed to cars so that locals may use it as a place to walk, bike, and have picnics under the trees.

-Praça dos Três Poderes (Portuguese for Square of the Three Powers) is a plaza in Brasilia.
+Praça dos Três Poderes (Portuguese for Square of the Three Powers) is a plaza in Brasília.
 The name is derived from the encounter of the three federal branches around the plaza: the Executive, represented by the Palácio do Planalto (presidential office); the Legislative, represented by the National Congress (Congresso Nacional); and the Judiciary branch, represented by the Supreme Federal Court (Supremo Tribunal Federal).
-It is a tourist attraction in Brasilia, designed by Lúcio Costa and Oscar Niemeyer as a place where the three branches would meet harmoniously.
+It is a tourist attraction in Brasília, designed by Lúcio Costa and Oscar Niemeyer as a place where the three branches would meet harmoniously.

 The Palácio da Alvorada is the official residence of the president of Brazil.
-The palace was designed, along with the rest of the city of Brasilia, by Oscar Niemeyer and inaugurated in 1958.
+The palace was designed, along with the rest of the city of Brasília, by Oscar Niemeyer and inaugurated in 1958.
 One of the first structures built in the republic's new capital city, the "Alvorada" lies on a peninsula at the shore of Lake Paranoá.